jaykay04/Formula1_Big_Data_Project_Using_Azure_Databricks/README.md

 The requirements for this project is broken down into six different parts which are;

 #### 1. Data Ingestion Requirements
-* Ingest aall 8 files into Azure data lake.
+* Ingest all 8 files into Azure data lake.
 * Ingested data must have the same schema applied.
 * Ingested data must have audit columns.
 * Ingested data must be stored in  columnar format (i.e parquet).